Rohingya Crisis: Your donations continue to reach vulnerable families

 Pope Francis also met with Rohingya refugees who were accompanied by our partner, Caritas Bangladesh.

-What can I do to help?
+What can I do to support this vital emergency work?

 Please donate to CAFOD's Rohingya Crisis Appeal:

 - Or by Phone: +44 (0)8085 858 885